-Early gold rush for GB in evening track events
+GB's Para-cyclists enjoy golden night on track

 In the earlier track session, there was an early upset in the women's keirin quarter-finals as GB's Emma Finucane fell during her qualifying heat and failed to make the final.

-Worthington won gold in the same event at Tokyo Olympics in 2021.
+Charlotte Worthington advanced into the BMX freestyle park final.
+She won gold in the same event at Tokyo Olympics in 2021.